 A: The two best books about football, both of which are unfortunately out of print, are The Hidden Game of Football by John Thorn, Pete Palmer, and Bob Carroll -- which inspired many of the early stats on this website -- and The New Thinking Man's Guide to Pro Football by Paul Zimmerman.
 The first book explores the statistical side of the game, the second book explores strategy and play on the field.
 Of course, you want to pick up the latest edition of Football Outsiders Almanac as well.

 Q: Can you calculate DVOA for college?

 A: Keep in mind that with so many more teams, fewer common opponents, and different styles of play in different conferences, creating a collegiate DVOA would be much harder than creating DVOA for the NFL.
-We do feature a drive-based rating system called the Fremeau Efficiency Index and a number of new play-by-play based stats in the column Varsity Numbers, along with two other commentary columns, One Foot Inbounds and Seventh Day Adventure.
+We do feature a drive-based rating system called the Fremeau Efficiency Index and a number of new play-by-play based stats in our other two college football columns, One Foot Inbounds and Seventh Day Adventure.

 Q: Where does the old play-by-play data come from?
 Can I get it from you?

 A: OK, this is complicated.
 All the play-by-play data we use is publicly available.
 Data from prior to 2002 was collected from various Internet archive sites.
 An absurd number of hours went into collecting this data, and we don't really send it out freely.
 We are considering making it available in the future.
 There are three exceptions: